neip313/neip313/README.md

 :point_right: I am studying in Pyeongtaek, Korea

-:point_right: Department of Economics:chart_with_upwards_trend: at Kyung Hee University🏛
+:point_right: I majored in economics:chart_with_upwards_trend: at Kyung Hee University🏛

 :point_right: I was a Korean Army officer.